Using the Different Material Painter Modes

-Component Mode is selected by default.
-This mode applies materials to the component of an object when you click on that particular component.
+Component Mode is selected by default and applies the selected material to an object component.

-- Example: To paint the door of a cabinet a different color, select Component Mode if it is not already selected by default, then use the Material Painter to change only the door.
+- Example: To paint the door of a cabinet a different color, select Component Mode (if it is not already selected), then use the Material Painter to change only the door.

-- Exception: If you use component mode to apply materials to a wall, all the walls in the room change.
-To change a single wall, select the wall, open the specification, and select the material on the Materials panel.
+- Exception: If you use component mode to apply materials to a wall, all the walls in the room will change.
+To change a single wall, select the wall, open its specification dialog, and select the material on the Materials panel.

 - Example: To make an entire cabinet another material, select Object Mode, then use the Material Painter to change the whole cabinet.

-- If you already changed part of the cabinet using component mode, that part does not change again because it is no longer the same material as the rest of the cabinet.
+- Exception: If you already changed part of the cabinet using component mode, that part does not change again, because it is no longer the same material as the rest of the cabinet.

-Room Mode applies materials to every object in a room that has the same original material.
+Room Mode applies a material to all the objects in the room that currently have the same material.

 - Example: To change the oak cabinets in the kitchen to cherry, select Room mode.
 Now use the Material Painter to change all the cabinets in the kitchen.
 You only need to click once on a single cabinet to accomplish this.

-- If you have other oak items in the same room, they also change to cherry.
+- If you have other oak items in the same room, such as a dining table and chairs, they will also change to cherry.